xiangShi22/HelixPR/README.md

 ## Step 1: Generate Embeddings

-Use `mfpe.py` to convert FASTA sequences into CSV embeddings.
+Use `mfpe.py` to convert DNA sequences into MFPE embeddings.

 ### Input format